 - Apply ice to reduce swelling.

-- Keep finger elevated above the heart
+- Keep the finger elevated above the heart.

 - See a doctor immediately.

 See your health care provider if a hand injury shows signs of infection, including redness, swelling, warmth, or discharge.

 How Do I Control Swelling?

 - Apply an ice pack (don’t put ice directly against the skin).

 How Do I Immobilize the Hand?

 If your hand is numb or cold or the skin under the fingernails is blue, don’t move it.
 Otherwise: